Think you’re not in a position to learn how to write like Hemingway?

-Many business people faced with the task of writing for marketing purposes are quick to say:
+Many business people faced with the task of persuasive writing for marketing purposes are quick to say:

 Perhaps his finest demonstration of short sentence prowess was when he was challenged to tell an entire story in only 6 words:

-By stating what something isn’t can be counterproductive since it is still directing the mind, albeit in the opposite way.
-If I told you that dental work is painless for example, you’ll still focus on the word “pain” in “painless.”
+Stating what something isn’t can be counterproductive since it is still directing the mind, albeit in the opposite way.
+If I told you that dental work is painless, for example, you’ll still focus on the word “pain” in “painless.”

-Actually, Hemingway did only have 4 rules for writing, and they were those he was given as a cub reporter at the Kansas City Star in 1917.
-But, as any web writer knows, having only 4 rules will never do.
+Actually, Hemingway did only have 4 rules for writing, and they were those he was given as a cub reporter at The Kansas City Star in 1917.

-So, in order to have 5, I had to dig a little deeper to get the most important of Hemingway’s writing tips of all:
+So, in order to have 5 for this post on how to write like Hemingway, I had to dig a little deeper to get the most important of his tips for professional writers: